scupit/gcmake-rust/README.md

 There are a whole bunch of things which need doing.
 This is the place to list them.

+- Rename `predefined_dependencies` to something more intuitive.
+These dependencies are not gcmake projects, but can be configured to work with gcmake by providing a 'yaml dependency glue' config.
+Those glue configs should be contained in a separate repository, should function as a sort of "registry" updateable by the gcmake tool.
+- Set fetchcontent_quiet to true after first config if all subprojects/dependencies are cloned correctly.
+  That way git info doesn't clog up the output prompt each configure.

 ### Configuration TODO

 #### General